Exploring the flavor structure of leptons via diffusion models: Flavor structure of leptons via the conditional diffusion models

-The training flow of the neural network in our diffusion model is shown in Fig. \ref{fig:diffusion_process}.
-When the integer $t$ is randomly selected from $[1,T]$, the noisy data $x_{t}$ is determined according to Eq. \eqref{eq:data_sequence}.
-When an input layer of the neural network receives noisy pare $(x_{t},L)$ as input $X_{0}$ in Eq. \eqref{eq:activation}, it performs nonlinear transformations according to that equation.
+The training flow of the neural network in our diffusion model is shown in Fig.~\ref{fig:diffusion_process}.
+When the integer $t$ is randomly selected from $[1,T]$, the noisy data $x_{t}$ is determined according to Eq.~\eqref{eq:data_sequence}.
+When an input layer of the neural network receives noisy pair $(x_{t},L)$ as input $X_{0}$ in Eq.~\eqref{eq:activation}, it performs nonlinear transformations according to that equation.
 An output of the network $\epsilon_{\theta}$ is calculated as the predicted noise, and an error with the added noise $\epsilon$ is evaluated by a loss function.
 The parameters $\theta={w,b}$ of the network are updated by back-propagation based on the value of the loss function, and a well-trained network can accurately estimate the noise component in $x_{t}$.

 To make a conditional diffusion model, we give hidden layers the labels $L$ and the time $t$ in probability of 90\%.
 On the other hand, in 10\%, we dropped out the labels by setting $L=\varnothing$.
-In our program, 0 is used as $\varnothing$.
+In our program, zeros are input to the neural network as $\varnothing$.

 The detailed architecture of our neural network is shown in Table \ref{tab:network}.
-The activation function $h$ in Eq. \eqref{eq:activation} is chosen as a SELU function for hidden layers H1 to H6, a tanh function for a hidden layer H7, and an identity function for an output layer.
+The activation function $h$ in Eq.~\eqref{eq:activation} is chosen as a SELU function for hidden layers H1 to H6, a tanh function for a hidden layer H7, and an identity function for an output layer.
 Since the diffusion model is used to predict noise sampled from a normal distribution, H7 contributes to reduce the divergence by limiting the range of output values with tanh.
-In addition, a loss function is chosen as the MSE, and we use the ADAM optimizer in PyTorch to update the weights $w$ and biases $b$ in Eq. \eqref{eq:activation}.
+In addition, a loss function is chosen as the MSE, and we use the ADAM optimizer in PyTorch to update the weights $w$ and biases $b$ in Eq.~\eqref{eq:activation}.
 A learning rate is automatically adjusted through the scheduler ``OneCycleLR'' provided by PyTorch, and we adopt $r_{\mathrm{max}}=0.001$ as a maximum rate.
 Then, a batch size is 64 and an updating of the parameter is repeated 100,000 times.